Fight the battle against payments fraud

 “Know your organization’s vulnerabilities and prepare for attacks,” says Dan Kautz , vice president Global Treasury Management at U.S. Bank.
 “Criminals will take advantage of your weaknesses regardless of the amount of money in your accounts.”

 Those weaknesses include a lack of IT infrastructure, smaller staffs and fewer controls – all of which attract cybercriminals.
-Criminals’ tactics constantly evolve, and business email compromise (BEC) remains the most dangerous threat, with 71% of organizations having experienced it in 2022.
+Criminals’ tactics constantly evolve, and business email compromise (BEC) remains a significant threat, with 63% of organizations having experienced it in 2023.
+This number is down from 71% in 2022, likely a result of better email filtering and an increased effort to train employees to identify fraudulent emails.

 chart showing the percent of organizations that experienced attempted or actual payments fraud